 Kate reports that she has had difficulty concentrating and experiences poor short-term memory since the hypoxic brain injury she sustained as a result of a cardiac arrest.
 She regularly comments that she would have never gotten in trouble with the police, let alone ended up in prison, before her brain injury.
-When encouraged by peers and healthcare staff to talk about how she feels, Kate becomes upset and says she no longer wants to live if this is what her life is going to be like now.
+She is now residing in Approved Premises.
+When encouraged by fellow residents and staff to talk about how she feels, Kate becomes upset and says she no longer wants to live if this is what her life is going to be like now.
 The significant changes experienced following her injury have led her to becoming depressed.
-She struggles to motivate herself to get out of bed in the morning and shows a lack of interest in any of the educational programmes or activities she takes part in.
+She struggles to motivate herself to get out of bed in the morning and shows a lack of interest in any of the programmes or activities she takes part in.
 Kate has attempted to self-harm previously.